 Files which cannot be moved with Windows active are

 and any other files open for exclusive use.

-It is impossible to defragment any of the three files above using normal Windows compression tools, you need a third party tool which works at boot time
+It is impossible to defragment any of the three files above using normal Windows defragmentation tools, you need a third party tool which works at boot time

 Directories can also become fragmented; adding to the time it takes to access files.
 Windows 2000 directories on an NTFS disk can be defragmented while the operating system is running.
 However, FAT directories can only be defragmented at boot time.